SAMS-UK/eDNA2IQI/README.md

 (“C:/Users/AdW/FinFishFarmA/input/outputData”), within which will be
 outputted:

-> - A summary of read quality for perusal and investigation following
+> - An image file of read quality per sample, and averaged over all
+>   samples for perusal and investigation to follow up on
->   any issues in IQI generation.
+>   any issues in IQI generation (if “qualitycheck” = TRUE)
+>   (qualityScores.png, qualityScores_averaged.png)

-> - Individual batch files as .rda and .csv files.
+> - Individual batch files as .rda and .csv files, and a
+>   collated_asv_batches.rda file containing all samples,
+>   The collated file can be imported for Step 2
+>   (ASV_reads_batch_1.csv, ASV_reads_batch_1.rda, collated_asv_batches.rda).

-> - dataCleaningDetails.txt, that contains all parameters used for the
+> - A text file that contains all parameters used for the
 >   denoising, and statistics of how many reads were lost at each stage
->   for investigation upon IQI generation issues.
+>   for investigation upon IQI generation issues
+>   (dataCleaningDetails.txt).

 > - A directory containing the intermediary files
 >   (“C:/Users/AdW/FinFishFarmA/input/outputData/intermediate”).
 If the